rosner/tweet-analyzer-ws/README.md

 # What is it?
-This is a simple webservice build with [yammer's dropwizard framework](http://www.dropwizard.io/) and is mainly based on @alexeypro's (dropwizard-archetype)[https://github.com/alexeypro/dropwizard-archetype].
+This is a simple webservice build with [yammer's dropwizard framework](http://www.dropwizard.io/) and is mainly based on [@alexeypro's dropwizard-archetype](https://github.com/alexeypro/dropwizard-archetype).

 It uses [Twitters own Java-Library](https://github.com/twitter/twitter-text-java) to analyze tweets in case you just have the tweet text for whatever reason.